Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/learn/bossroom/optimizing-bossroom.md

 * If a client or the server tries to **send** more packets than the Max Packet Queue Size value during a single frame, UTP buffers the extra packets inside a send queue until the next frame update.
 * If a client or the server **receives** more packets than the Max Packet Queue Size value during a single frame, the operating system buffers the extra packets.

-Setting the Max Packet Queue Size parameter too low could introduce some [jitter](../../learn/lagandpacketloss.md) during frames where the number of packets sent or received is too high.
+Setting the Max Packet Queue Size parameter too low can introduce some [jitter](../../learn/lagandpacketloss.md) during frames where the number of packets sent or received is too high.
 On the other hand, setting the Max Packet Queue Size parameter too high would use more memory than necessary.

 :::note
 **Note**: Each unit in the Max Packet Queue Size parameter uses roughly 4 KB of memory.
-This value is based on twice the maximum size of a packet, which UTP defines internally (it is not exposed to Netcode users since this parameter governs the sizes of both the send and receive queues).
+This value is based on twice the maximum size of a packet, which UTP defines internally (it isn't exposed to Netcode users since this parameter governs the sizes of both the send and receive queues).
 :::

 The Boss Room sample uses a Max Packet Queue Size property value of 256.
 The reasoning behind choosing 256 is specific to how Boss Room uses UTP.